Course Listings

 - Knowledge of principles of research integrity and ethics.

-This course is designed to introduce the student to topics of interest that are related to the student’s proposed area of research.
-This course will allow the student to explore their area of interest at a greater depth and gain more specialized and specific knowledge, which will assist in designing and conducting their thesis research project.
-The topic will be agreed upon by the supervisor and student and must be related to their research area of interest.
-Upon completion of this course, the student will have a greater understanding of the selected area of research in order to develop their own research proposal and thesis topic.
+This course is designed to introduce students to topics of interest that are related to their proposed area of research.
+This course will allow students to explore their area of interest at a greater depth and gain more specialized and specific knowledge, which will assist in designing and conducting their thesis research project.
+The topic will be agreed upon by the supervisor and the student and must be related to their research area of interest.
+Upon completion of this course, students will have a greater understanding of the selected area of research in order to develop their own research proposal and thesis topic.

 - In depth knowledge of the topic area.